wp-plugins/jsl3-facebook-wall-feed/readme.txt

 entered your Facebook ID on the settings page for the plugin.
 Then click "Save Changes" on the settings page for the plugin.

+= What does the error "Exception: SETTINGS: Unrecognized pref_type 0 for NullProfileSettings pref name default_non_connection_tab" mean? =

+It usually means are using an incorrect Facebook ID.
+Check that your Facebook ID is correct.
+Then click "Save Changes" on the settings page for the plugin.

 = What does a pink box with a red outline with either ":" or "n: n" in it mean? =

 It usually means you have some extra spaces in front or after your Facebook ID.